Slovak Cup: Format

 The Slovak Cup plays as a knockout tournament.
-All matches that ended in a draw after 90 minutes were decided by penalty shoot-outs.
-All rounds were played as one-off matches except the semi-finals, which were played over two legs.
+All matches that ended in a draw after 90 minutes are decided by penalty shoot-outs.
+All rounds are played as one-off matches except the semi-finals, which are played over two legs.

 Cup winners (Czechoslovak era 1969–1993)

 Between 1969 and 1993 the winners contested the Czechoslovak Cup final against the winner of the Czech Cup.